slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Insults are the arguments employed by those who are in the wrong."
 -- Jean-Jacques Rousseau [1712]*

+> *"Never argue.
+In society nothing must be discussed; give only results."
+-- Benjamin Disraeli [1804]*

 > *"You cannot find peace by avoiding life."
 -- Virginia Woolf [1882]*